qingpingwan/EARAM/README.md

-# 🎆Welcome to the Official Repo for "EARAM-for-fake-news-detection"!
+# 🎆Welcome to the Official Repo for EARAM!
 Welcome to our repository!

 This repo contains the code and data used in the experiments for our paper, "**From Predictions to Analyses: Explainable Rationale-Augmented Fake News Detection with Large Vision-Language Models**".